Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Manage bookmarks/README.md

 1. Instantiate a new `AGSMap` object.
 2. To create a new bookmark and add it to the bookmark list:
-    * Instantiate a new `AGSBookmark` object passing in text (the name of the bookmark) and a `AGSViewpoint` as parameters.
+    * Instantiate a new `AGSBookmark` object passing in text (the name of the bookmark) and an `AGSViewpoint` as parameters.
     * Add the new bookmark to the book mark list by calling `AGSMap.bookmarks.add(bookmark)`.

 ## Relevant API